redfoxanna/diamond-poems/DesignDocuments/project-plan.md

 ### Week 1-3:
-**Task 1:** Set up project repository and initial structure
+**Task 1:** Set up project repository and initial structure-- DONE

-**Task 2:** Define database schema and architecture
+**Task 2:** Define database schema and architecture-- DONE

-**Task 3:** Design user interface wireframes for uploading images and signing up/logging in
+**Task 3:** Design user interface wireframes for uploading images and signing up/logging in-- DONE

-**Task 4:** Define MVP scope and prioritize user stories
+**Task 4:** Define MVP scope and prioritize user stories-- DONE

 ---

-### Week 3-6: User Authentication and Image Upload
+### Week 4-6: Search and View Poems

-**Task 1:** Research and implement a user authentication system (sign up, sign in, password reset)
+**Task 1:** Implement search functionality to search for archived poems by typing in a search term-- DONE

-**Task 2:** Develop user-friendly interface for uploading images of handwritten Diamond Poems
+**Task 2:** Develop interface for viewing all poems in the archives-- DONE

-**Task 3:** Research and implement OCR (Optical Character Recognition) for extracting text from uploaded images
+**Task 3:** Implement viewing of archived diamond poems-- DONE

-**Task 4:** Test image upload functionality
+**Task 4:** Test search and view poems with JUnit

 ---

-### Week 6-7: Search and View Poems
+### Week 6-8: User Authentication and Image Upload

-**Task 1:** Implement search functionality to search for archived poems by typing in a search term
+**Task 1:** Research and implement a user authentication system (sign up, sign in, password reset)-- IN PROGRESS

-**Task 2:** Develop interface for viewing all poems in the archives
+**Task 2:** Develop user-friendly interface for uploading images of handwritten Diamond Poems-- DONE

-**Task 3:** Implement viewing of archived diamond poems
+**Task 3:** Research and implement OCR (Optical Character Recognition) for extracting text from uploaded images-- IN PROGRESS

-**Task 4:** Test search and view poems with JUnit
+**Task 4:** Test image upload functionality-- IN PROGRESS

 ---